Rateless Codes for Near-Perfect Load Balancing in Distributed Matrix-Vector Multiplication: Concluding Remarks

 \section{Concluding Remarks}

-Due to the massive size of matrices arising in modern data-driven applications, computations such as matrix-vector multiplication need to be parallelized across multiple nodes.
-In this paper we propose an erasure coding strategy based on \emph{rateless fountain codes} to overcome bottlenecks caused by slow or straggling nodes.
-For a matrix with $m$ rows, our strategy requires the nodes to collectively finish slightly more than $\rows$ row-vector products, and thus it can seamlessly adapt to varying node speeds and achieve near-perfect load balancing.
+We propose an erasure coding strategy based on \emph{rateless fountain codes} to speed up distributed matrix-vector multiplication in the presence of slow nodes (stragglers).
+For a matrix with $\rows$ rows, our strategy requires the nodes to \emph{collectively} finish slightly more than $\rows$ row-vector products.
+Thus, it seamlessly adapts to varying node speeds and achieves near-perfect load balancing.
 Moreover, it has a small overhead of redundant computations (asymptotically zero), and low decoding complexity.
-Thus, it strikes a better latency-computation trade-off than the uncoded and fixed-rate erasure coding strategies.
+Theoretical analysis and experiments show that our approach strikes a better latency-computation trade-off than existing uncoded, replication and maximum-distance-separable (MDS) coding approaches.

-We are currently working on implementing the proposed rateless coding scheme in a real distributed computing cluster and will evaluate its performance for large-scale data processing applications such as neural network inference and PageRank.
-We also plan to investigate the theory behind LT codes and other improved versions of fountain codes such as Raptor-Q codes \cite{shokrollahi2011raptor} and systematic fountain codes.
-More broadly, this work demonstrates that rateless codes are superior to fixed-rate coding strategies for the purpose of adapting to variability and heterogeneity in node speeds, as well as node failures.
-While we have only considered matrix-vector multiplication so far, we believe that the core rateless coding idea is applicable to a wide range of linear computations such as matrix-matrix multiplication, convolution and Fourier Transforms.